Home » Blog » Destinations » A Step-by-Step Guide: How to Plan a Trip to Thailand (in 2024)

 When it comes to the question, ‘What’s there to see in Thailand?’, the answer is ‘Plenty!'

 If you are a nature and animal lover, Northern Thailand is your place to be.
-Go trekking, visit local villages, stuff your face with amazing food at the colourful markets and visit an Elephant sanctuary.
+Go trekking, visit local villages, stuff your face with amazing food at the colorful markets and visit an Elephant sanctuary.

 A week to ten days is usually enough to see Bangkok for one or two nights, explore Chiang Mai and finally visit one beach in the south.
 Then, the only question is which island you should choose.
 Decisions, decisions!